markp-gc/ipu_path_trace/README.md

 ## Remote User Interface

 The application supports a remote user interface that allows you to change render settings and interactively preview the results.
 This is available in a separate repository here: [remote render user interface](https://github.com/markp-gc/remote_render_ui).
 If you specify a port in the path tracer options using `--ui-port` then the application will wait for the remote-ui to connect (after graph compilation/load).
-E.g. to run the graph you compiled above and launch in interactive mode just run:
+E.g. to load the path-tracer compute that graph you compiled above and launch in interactive mode just run:

 ```
-./ipu_trace --assets ../nif_models/urban_alley_01_4k_fp16_yuv/assets.extra/ -w 792 -h 720 --tile-width 22 --tile-height 18 -s 100000 --ipus 1 --defer-attach -o image.png --save-interval 10 --load-exe pt_graph --samples-per-step 64 --ui-port 5000
+./ipu_trace --assets ../nif_models/urban_alley_01_4k_fp16_yuv/assets.extra/ -w 1104 -h 1000 -s 100000 --ipus 1 --defer-attach -o image.png --save-interval 10 --load-exe pt_graph --samples-per-step 64 --ui-port 5000
 ```

 (Note that we are now passing `--load-exe` and the peak samples per step was lowered to reduce interaction latency).
 Once you see the following log line: `User interface server listening on port 5000` you can connect the remote user interface from your local machine.